guilhemmarchand/mercedes_splunk_start_defender/README.md

 ## Introduction

-This Add-on was designed to handle a REST API based interraction with the defender service, in SPL with two interractive generating custom commands:
+This Add-on was designed to handle a REST API based interaction with the defender service, in SPL with two interactive generating custom commands:

 _defenderstatus:_